hashicorp/vagrant/v2/docs/bridged_networking.md

 the virtual machine.
 This can be overridden as well, see below for more information.

+### Specifying a Bridged Network interface

+Sometimes you may want to specify the host's network interface in your `Vagrantfile`.
+This can help an individual speed up launch time for a VM, due to bypassing the prompt, however sharing the `Vagrantfile` with this set can have unexpected results, since other systems may not have the same adapters, or may be named differently.

+You may inspect the bridged adapters VirtualBox can use by running:

+{% highlight bash %}
+$ VBoxManage list bridgedifs | grep ^Name
+Name:            en0: Wi-Fi (AirPort)
+{% endhighlight %}

+Then you may use the `Name` value in your `Vagrantfile`:

+{% highlight ruby %}
+Vagrant::Config.run do |config|
+  config.vm.network :bridged, :bridge => "en0: Wi-Fi (AirPort)"
+end
+{% endhighlight %}

 <div class="alert alert-block alert-notice">
   <h3>Not All Networks Work!</h3>
   <p>